 - Dedicated listening.
 Few people actually sit and listen exclusively to music.
 People are buzzier and more distracted, bouncing from one thing to the next, rarely devoting any time to concentrated listening. (see #s 2, 6 & 7)

 - Isolated listening.
-There’s the rise in headphone/earphone use, for the obvious reason, no one is sitting down to listen, and for a good reason.
-It’s the easy and inexpensive way to get better sound.
+There’s the rise in headphone/earphone use, for the obvious reason, a) no one is sitting down to listen; and for a good reason, b) it’s the easy and inexpensive way to get better sound.
 That means less demand for amps, pre-amps, speakers, and accessories—further dividing the market into low-end junk, and the crazy extravagant high-end.
 There’s little room left for affordable high-performance audio systems. (see #s 1, 2, 9 & 10)

 With a list as long as this, and the way the reasons interrelate and magnify each other, it becomes obvious why audiophilia is dwindling.
 There are too many good reasons not to do it and not to care.

 Nonetheless, I don’t believe for a second that an interest in high quality sound is going extinct.
 People under 40 have ears to hear and the ability to appreciate the difference between good ‘nough and excellent.
 But those eleven reasons add up to a lot of resistance.
-Add in the rise in average quality that pulls up the bottom end to passable making today’s run of the mill sound lightyears ahead of fifty years ago means superior quality isn’t enough to break through the resistance.
+The rise in average quality that pulls up the bottom end to passable makes today’s run of the mill sound lightyears ahead of fifty years ago.
+Consequently, superior quality isn’t superior enough to break through the resistance.
 These changes have altered the market.
 There’s no going back.
 And it’s not just audio.
 All our modern conveniences and technological advances that are saving us time, sparing us drudgery, improving efficiency, raising the quality of life, and opening the world to us, have by some contorted irony also made our lives more hectic, our thoughts more frazzled, and our leisure time more elusive.
 Such a strange paradox. . .

 . . . one that gets a little clarification next time.